partiql/partiql-ir-generator/README.md

     - Transform to a modified tree of the same domain.
 - Functions to convert each tree between instances of the generated classes and its s-expression representation.
 - Builder functions, for easily composing deeply nested instances of the strongly typed classes.

-## Permuted Domains

-Query engines and other kinds of compilers reuqire numerous tree-like representations of a program, starting with an AST.
-Query engines for example typically parse a query, producing an AST, and then apply multiple passes over the AST to transform it to a logical plan, then a physical plan, and possibly other intermediate representations.
-Compiler passes of this sort are large, complex, and difficult to maintain.
-PIG's "permuted domains" feature increases the maintainability of such compiler passes by allowing new type domains to be created by specifying only the *differences* to another type domain.
-This avoids having to duplicate the data type definitions that are common to both type domains, allowing more numerous, smaller, less complex and more maintainable compiler passes.

-PIG's permuted domain feature has been heavily inspired by the [Nanopass Framework](https://nanopass.org/).

 ## API Status